NeFL: Nested Model Scaling for Federated Learning with System Heterogeneous Clients: Additional Experiments

+Referring to the Table \ref{tab:ablation-appx}, the performance improvements of NeFL-WD over NeFL-WD (N/L), NeFL-W over FjORD \cite{horvath2021fjord} and NeFL-D over NeFL-D (N/L) provide {\it the effectiveness of learnable step sizes}. {\it The effectiveness of the inconsistent parameters including learn step sizes} is also verified by NeFL-D over DepthFL \cite{kim2023depthfl} and NeFL-W over HeteroFL \cite{diao2021heterofl}.

-Insights can be derived from the ablation studies (Table \ref{tab:ablation}) conducted on the NeFL framework.
-We observe that NeFL-D outperforms NeFL-D\textsubscript{O} in most cases.
-The rationale comes from the trained step sizes are not as large as initial value for NeFL-D\textsubscript{O} that large values for NeFL-D\textsubscript{O} degrades the trainability of depthwise-scaled submodels.
-The performance improvement of NeFL-WD over NeFL-WD, NeFL-D over NeFL-D (N/L) and NeFL-W over FjORD \cite{horvath2021fjord} provides the effectiveness of learnable step sizes.
-The effectiveness of the proposed parameter averaging for consistent parameters and inconsistent parameters is also verified by NeFL-D over DepthFL \cite{kim2023depthfl} and NeFL-W over HeteroFL \cite{diao2021heterofl}.
-Furthermore, We observe that NeFL-D and NeFL-WD have better performance over widthwise scaling.
-The performance gap of depthwise scaling over widthwise scaling gets larger for narrow and deeper networks.
+Furthermore, we have a finding that {\it NeFL-D consistently outperforms NeFL-D\textsubscript{O} in most cases, regardless of whether the step sizes are constant (N/L) or learnable}.
+The rationale comes from the empirical results that trained step sizes are not as large as initial value for NeFL-D\textsubscript{O} that large initial values for NeFL-D\textsubscript{O} degrades the trainability of depthwise-scaled submodels.